-My daughter was recently involved in a serious car accident and an insurance adjuster came to the hospital to get a recorded statement, but I told him no because my daughter wasn’t awake.
-He said he would come back later.
+My daughter was recently involved in a serious car accident and an insurance adjuster came to the hospital to get a recorded statement.
+But, I told him no because my daughter wasn’t awake.
+He said that he would come back later.
 Should I let him get a statement after she wakes up?

 I was Injured in a Car Accident While I was Visiting Family in Seattle but I Live in Another State.
 In Which State Should I Find an Attorney?

-Even though you live in another state you need to hire an experienced personal injury attorney that is licensed to work in the state where the accident happened — in this case, Washington.
-If your claim goes to trial your attorney will have to be licensed in the jurisdiction where the case will take place so it wouldn’t make sense to hire an attorney that isn’t licensed to practice in Washington State.
+Even though you live in another state, you need to hire an experienced personal injury attorney who is licensed to work in the state where the accident happened — in this case, Washington.
+If your claim goes to trial, your attorney will have to be licensed in the jurisdiction where the case will take place.
+So, it wouldn’t make sense to hire an attorney who isn’t licensed to practice in Washington State.

-It is always a good idea to purchase insurance on a rental car, unless you know that you have something that will cover you and the car if you are involved in an auto accident; like a credit card or rental car coverage that is part of your insurance policy.
-Either way you need to let the rental agency know about the accident.
-If your insurance policy does cover rental cars than you will want to let your own insurance company know about the accident as well.
+It is always a good idea to purchase insurance on a rental car, unless you know that you have something that will cover you and the car if you are involved in an auto accident-like a credit card or rental car coverage that is part of your insurance policy.
+Either way, you need to let the rental agency know about the accident.
+If your insurance policy does cover rental cars, then you will want to let your own insurance company know about the accident as well.

 Icy road conditions are not a defense.
-In Washington State all drivers have to act with due care in regards to road conditions.
-So if they are icy you need to slow down and continue with caution.
-If a driver crashes into you because of icy road conditions they can still be held responsible for causing an auto accident.
+In Washington State, all drivers have to act with due care in regard to road conditions.
+So if they are icy, you need to slow down and continue with caution.
+If a driver crashes into you because of icy road conditions, they can still be held responsible for causing an auto accident.

-The fund is meant to cover costs associated with a violent crime; typically any drunk driving accident will qualify.
-The fund covers victims costs associated with the crime, things like medical bills, loss of earnings and even funeral expenses.
+The fund is meant to cover costs associated with a violent crime; typically, any drunk driving accident will qualify.
+The fund covers victims’ costs associated with the crime, things like medical bills, loss of earnings and even funeral expenses.
 But you can only qualify to receive the money as a last resort.
-So if you have insurance that will cover all of your medical expenses you wouldn’t qualify to receive money for that.
-You have to have reported the accident to the police with a year and file a claim within two years.
+So if you have insurance that will cover all of your medical expenses, you wouldn’t qualify to receive money for that.
+You have to have reported the accident to the police within a year and file a claim within two years.

-It is possible that if you accept money from the fund that you will not receive as much of a settlement from the other driver as you would if you just waited.
-Accepting the money will not prevent you from suing the at-fault driver but if you go to trial the jury may have a hard time believing that you need money for medical bills that were paid by the fund.
+It is possible that, if you accept money from the fund, you will not receive as much of a settlement from the other driver as you would if you just waited.
+Accepting the money will not prevent you from suing the at-fault driver, but if you go to trial, the jury may have a hard time believing that you need money for medical bills that were paid by the fund.

-Before you make the decision to apply for the Crime Victims Compensation Fund consult with your attorney to make sure that it will not impede your case.
-If you don’t have an experienced Washington personal injury on your side this would be the time to set up a consultation.
+Before you make the decision to apply for the Crime Victims Compensation Fund, consult with your attorney to make sure that it will not impede your case.
+If you don’t have an experienced Washington personal injury attorney on your side, this would be the time to set up a consultation.